publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch55/m__us_usc_t42_s4321.md

     (a) Establishment.
 There is established an interagency Council on Climate Preparedness and Resilience (Council).

     (b) Membership.
-The Council shall be co-chaired by the Chair of CEQ, the Director of OSTP, and the Assistant to the President for Homeland Security and Counterterrorism.
+The Council shall be co-chaired by the Chair of CEQ, the Director of OSTP, the Assistant to the President for Homeland Security and Counterterrorism, and the Director of OMB.
 In addition, the Council shall include senior officials (Deputy Secretary or equivalent officer) from:

     (i) the Department of State;